Dennis Roland

-Dennis Roland Jr. (born March 10, 1983) is an American former professional football offensive tackle who played in the National Football League (NFL) for the Cincinnati Bengals.
-He played college football at the University of Georgia.
+Dennis Roland Jr. (born March 10, 1983) is an American former professional football player who was an offensive tackle in the National Football League (NFL) for the Cincinnati Bengals.
+He played college football for the Georgia Bulldogs.

 Early life

 Roland attended Bolivar High School.
 As a senior, he received All-Central Ozark Conference honors at tackle on both offense and defense.
 He also practiced basketball.

 He accepted a football scholarship from the University of Georgia.
 As a sophomore, he started the last 2 games of the season.

 As a junior, teammate Max Jean-Gilles moved to offensive guard, allowing Roland to replace him as a starter at tackle.

 As a senior, he contributed to the team defeating Louisiana State University by a score of 34–14, to win the 2005 SEC Championship Game.
 He started 24 out of 25 games, during his final two seasons.